mebusy/notes/dev_notes/U3D_ProcedualDengeon 1.md

 For more algorithm details , you could check this illustration: [Marching Square](https://cdn.rawgit.com/mebusy/html5_examples/master/00_marchingSquare.html)

+By clicking those 4 number marked control-node , you will see how the triangles were created.

 ```lua
 --contruct triangles according to control node config
 local function TriangulateSquare(square)